7 Things You Need to Know Before Buying an AR Pistol

 With the fine-print and legalese out of the way, let’s dig into what features and components should be on your short list as you browse the market for the right AR pistol.

 Choosing a Brace

 A myriad of braces are available today, with more set for release.
 The most notable and largest manufacturer is SB Tactical, a company offering braces for nearly every platform you can think of and originator of the stabilizing brace.
 Braces are available in a variety of configurations that include friction fit, fixed, telescoping and folding flavors that are constructed of plastic, rubber, polyurethane and/or aluminum—all in differing shapes, sizes, and weights.
 The most popular braces today are of the telescoping variety such as SB Tactical’s SBA3 and SBM4, Maxim Defense PDW Brace, Gear Head Works Tailhook or AR and MCX/MPX pistols from SIG Sauer.

 Lighter is Better

-The benefits of an AR pistol are many, but two of the most appealing are compact size and light weight.
+The benefits of an AR pistol like the POF 415 Edge, are many, but two of the most appealing are compact size and light weight.
 When choosing a barrel, go with a lightweight barrel profile, fluted if you can.
 The reduction in weight is substantial and the balance of the platform will be improved.
 Other ways to reduce weight are a lightweight, free-float handguard (I like M-Lok), lightened upper and lower receiver sets and not over accessorizing.
 It’s a pistol after all.

 When you shorten the barrel, you’re going to lose velocity, it’s just Internal Ballistics 101.
 But that doesn’t mean you’ll lose capability; just as long as you choose wisely.
 6.5 Grendel performance for an 11-inch barrel is amazing and capable of taking down mule deer-sized game (Hornady’s 123-grain SST is a great option), even at what are considered mid-range distances.